Taxation of digital goods: Digital services tax

 In 2018, the European Commission (EC) proposed a temporary Digital Services Tax (DST) to be imposed at a rate of 3% on revenues derived from online advertising services, receipts or income from digital intermediary activities, and sales of user-collected data.
 The proposed tax would cover businesses with annual worldwide revenues exceeding $915 million (€750 million), and taxable revenues within the EU exceeding $61 million (€50 million).
 The initial EC proposal was rejected at the EU level.

 National digital services taxes of EU countries

 Although the initial EC proposal was rejected at the EU level, several EU countries – Austria, France, Italy, Poland, and Spain – implemented national digital services taxes and other proposed taxes or stated their intention to do so – Belgium, Czech Republic, Latvia, and Slovenia.
 Austria applies its DST only to digital advertising, while Poland assesses its DST only on streaming services.

 United Kingdom

 The UK's digital service tax imposes a 2% tax on the gross revenues of large multinationals operating search engines, social media platforms and online marketplaces to the extent that their revenues are linked to the participation of UK users.
 It applies to revenue earned from 1 April 2020.

+Government DST revenue in the first year of operation, 2020-21, was £358 million.

+Eighteen corporate groups paid DST in 2020-21, and five of those accounted for 90% of all receipts.
 Currently, the U.K. is the only country to have provisions in place to avoid double taxation.